adamlugowski/password_generator/README.md

 # password_generator

-This password generator generates passwords consisting of randomly chosen uppercase and lowercase letters.
+This password generator generates passwords consisting of randomly chosen uppercase and lowercase letters and digits.